 If you believe you have a case, you should contact a qualified workers' compensation attorney in Atlanta today.

-If you are injured on the job in Georgia and your employer is required to have workers’ compensation insurance coverage, then you are entitled to certain benefits to compensate you for medical treatment, lost income, and related expenses.
-While there are exceptions for certain types of businesses based on either the size or type of business, most employers in Georgia are required to carry workers’ compensation insurance.
+If you are injured on the job in Georgia — and your employer is required to have workers’ compensation insurance coverage — then you are entitled to certain benefits to compensate you for medical treatment, lost income, and related expenses.
+There are exceptions for certain types of businesses — based on either the size or type of business — but most employers in Georgia are required to carry workers’ compensation insurance.

-In almost every case, you will make less through workers’ compensation than you made through your regular wages at your job.
-This is because workers’ compensation is set up to provide a source of guaranteed income during your recovery period similar and not to replace your entire income.
-The goal of the workers’ compensation system is to attempt to return the injured worker to work once a recovery is made, or to attempt to resolve a claim through a settlement if the injured worker is unable to return to work with their pre-injury employer.
+In almost every case, you will be given less money through workers’ compensation than you made through your regular wages at your job.
+This is because workers’ compensation is set up to provide a source of guaranteed income during your recovery period, not to replace your entire income.
+The goal of the workers’ compensation system is to attempt to return the injured worker to work once they have recovered, or to attempt to resolve a claim through a settlement if the injured worker is unable to return to work with their pre-injury employer.

-This is a very general overview of workers’ compensation law, and in most cases an injured worker should consult an attorney to ensure that their rights are being protected and that they are obtaining all benefits to which they are entitled.
+This is a very general overview of workers’ compensation law.
+In most cases, an injured worker should consult an attorney to ensure that their rights are being protected and that they are obtaining all benefits to which they are entitled.
 Georgia workers’ compensation law is highly technical, and there are numerous defenses and exceptions that employers and insurance companies can use to limit the worker’s recovery and benefits.
-It is essential that you protect your rights and ensure that you obtain the most thorough and capable medical care and the benefits you deserve.

 To protect your rights and ensure the best results for your claim, we urge you to speak with a qualified attorney as soon as possible.